Frequently Asked Questions

 - I have heard that there is a National Boehringer Ingelheim/NIH Symposium that I get to attend?

 If you have additional questions, please contact Dr. Harm HogenEsch or Erin Lane at email@example.com or 765.496.3487.

 It is strongly advised that you do not miss any days if at all possible.
-But if you need to, you may take up to one week off during the summer as long as your mentor agrees and the Research Office is notified at least two weeks in advance.
-You will need to make this time up at the end of the summer.
+But if you need to, you may take up to one week off during the summer as long as your mentor agrees and the Office of Research is notified at least two weeks in advance.
+Any time taken off will need to be made up.
+You will need to work with the Office of Research and your mentor to arrange this.
 You are expected to work 11 weeks in the Summer Research Program, and you will need this time to conduct a reasonable research project.
 Please note that you are not allowed to take time off during the first or last week of the program.

 Dr. Harm HogenEsch, associate dean for research, and Dr. Eli Asem, professor and co-director of the program, will do the initial matching of the students and the available mentors.
 They carefully consider the research projects available and the student's research interests.
 Once you are initially assigned, you will need to contact your research mentor and work out the details of the project.
 You both must agree on the project and the research goals to be accomplished during the 11-week program.